Chronic Fatigue Syndrome (ME/CFS)

 2. Treatment: Most patients undergo SGB and NAD+ treatment as a foundation for the management of ME/CFS

-3. Maintenance: Positive effects are sustained through a combination of IV interventions followed by oral supplements and lifestyle interventions, informed by genetic and hormonal testing
+3. Maintenance: Positive effects may be sustained through a combination of IV interventions followed by oral supplements and lifestyle interventions, informed by genetic and hormonal testing

 Contact Clarus Health with any questions about how SGB, IV Ketamine, NAD+ and antioxidant therapies can help relieve symptoms of ME/CFS.